January 17, 2020

 Contact Our Team of Experienced New Jersey Car Accident Injury Lawyers

-The Todd J. Leonard Law Firm has four convenient locations, including in Morris County, New Jersey –Denville (our main office), and Morristown, as well as offices in Newark and Woodbridge.
+The Todd J. Leonard Law Firm has three convenient locations, including in Morris County, New Jersey –Denville (our main office), and Morristown, as well as offices in Newark.
 Contact us today at (973) 920-7900 so you can get the justice you deserve!